 Pursuant to the Brown Act, CBCs can only take action on items that appear on the Agenda.
 Generally, agenda items will be placed by staff as per a work plan or direction approved by City Council or by consensus of the CBC members.
-CBC Members wishing to have an item agendized for discussion must obtain consensus (a majority of the CBC Members' support) to place an item on a future agenda.
+CBC Members wishing to have an item agendized for discussion must obtain consensus (a majority of the CBC

+Members' support) to place an item on a future agenda.
 A majority of the CBC Members' votes to place an item on a future agenda does not indicate an implicit approval or denial of the agenda item itself.

-While considering items at CBC meetings, differences of opinion disagreements may arise, which is a natural part of the process in a participatory government.
+While considering items at CBC meetings, differences of opinion may arise, which is a natural part of the process in a participatory government.
 However, it is important that CBC Members conduct meetings with proper decorum and respect.

-Robert's Rules of Order, or similar procedures (i.e. Rosenberg's Rules of Order), shall be the parliamentary standard and guide for the conduct of meetings, but no action of the CBC shall be invalidated, or the legality thereof otherwise affected, by the failure or omission to observe or follow said rules.
+Rosenberg's Rules of Order shall be the parliamentary standard and guide for the conduct of meetings, but no action of the CBC shall be invalidated, or the legality thereof otherwise affected, by the failure or omission to observe or follow said rules.